 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

-Senior Vice President Dr. Kevin Vigilante is a leader in the firm’s health business, advising government healthcare clients at the Departments of Health and Human Services and Veterans Affairs, and the Military Health System.
+Executive Vice President Dr. Kevin Vigilante is a leader in Booz Allen’s health business, advising government healthcare clients at the Departments of Health and Human Services, Veterans Affairs, and the Military Health System.
+He currently leads a portfolio of work at the Department of Veteran’s Affairs.

 Kevin is a physician who offers new ideas for health system planning and operational efficiency, biomedical informatics, life sciences and research management, public health, program evaluation, and preparedness.

-Prior to joining Booz Allen, Kevin held appointments on the medical faculty at Yale University and Brown University.
-At Brown, he was director of emergency and ambulatory services at the Miriam Hospital and held an appointment in the department of immunology and infectious diseases.
+Prior to joining Booz Allen, Kevin held appointments on the medical faculty at Yale and Brown Universities.
+At Brown, he was director of emergency and ambulatory services at the Miriam Hospital and held an appointment in the Department of Immunology and Infectious Diseases.
+He was also director of the Primary Care Clinic at the West Haven VA.